 - You Can Sue Them: You can sue for up to $1,000 penalty + reasonable attorney’s fees + court costs + actual damages if a collection agency is in violation of any of the information in that article linked to above.

-Check out this article for several more ways to negotiate medical bills.
+Check out this article for several more ways to negotiate medical bills over the phone.

 Let’s talk now about the 6 tools you have at your disposal when dealing with medical bill collections.